AkshaySJadhav/Spark/Hive_WareHouse_Connector.md

 5. Must use LLAP to access read ACID tables
 6. To write to an ACID table we do not need LLAP

-let's try to access the tables in spark with the help of HWC:
+Let's try to access the tables in spark with the help of HWC:

 ## Creating the databsases in beeline :